wfenske/IfdefRevolver/README.md

 1. Install repodriller

-   Be sure to checkout out the correct form and branch (see above).
+   Be sure to checkout out the correct fork and branch (see above).

    Installation works via Maven, i.e., go to the checkout, then do